How to Register

 Register during Closed Registration

-Once registration closes at 5 p.m.
-20 days before an election, you may only register to vote in the City Clerk’s Office or other City of Madison in-person absentee voting site with proof of address, until the close of absentee voting at that site the Friday before the election.
+Once registration closes at 5:00 pm 20 days before an election, you may only register to vote at a City of Madison in-person absentee voting site (during absentee voting hours) with proof of address, until the close of absentee voting at that site the Friday before the election.

-Registering prior to Election Day is highly recommended to avoid long lines.
+Registering early will save you time on Election Day.
 However, it is possible to register at the polls on Election Day.